Nick Brown: Government: 1997–2010

-Following Labour's election victory in 1997, he was appointed as Government Chief Whip in the House of Commons, but stayed there only for just over a year, to then be moved to the Ministry of Agriculture, Fisheries and Food in Tony Blair's first ministerial shuffle in July 1998.
+Following Labour's election victory in 1997, he was appointed as government Chief Whip in the House of Commons, but stayed there only for just over a year, to then be moved to the Ministry of Agriculture, Fisheries and Food in Tony Blair's first ministerial shuffle in July 1998.
 This change, which followed the publication of the Routledge biography earlier that year, was widely seen as a demotion, and ascribed to his close connection with Gordon Brown.

 His tenure as the Minister of Agriculture, Fisheries and Food saw several animal health crises, ending with the 2001 foot-and-mouth outbreak.
-Brown's handling of the outbreak was criticised by some and used to attack the government, though his handling of the crisis maintained the support of the farming and food industries and the veterinary profession throughout the crisis.
+Brown's handling of the outbreak was criticised by some and used to attack the government, though he maintained the support of the farming and food industries and the veterinary profession throughout the crisis.
 Suggestions that a vaccination strategy should have been practised in preference to the culling of hundreds of thousands of animals, made with the benefit of hindsight, did not help his cause, and he was demoted to Minister of State for Work, with non-voting Cabinet rank, after the general election of 2001.
-In June 2003, he was dropped from the Government altogether.
+In June 2003, he was dropped from the government altogether.

 In 2004, he was one of the organisers of a backbench rebellion against the government's proposals for the introduction of tuition fees, but hours before the vote announced that he had received significant concessions from the Government and would now support it.
 Some suspected that the Chancellor had placed considerable pressure on him to back down and the affair cost Brown some credibility.

 On 29 June 2007, Gordon Brown became Prime Minister and immediately appointed Nick Brown as the Regional Minister for the North East and simultaneously as the new Deputy Chief Whip.

 Following a government reshuffle in 2008, Gordon Brown returned Nick Brown to his original government position of Government Chief Whip, whilst retaining his position as Minister for the North East.

 In 2009, Brown was appointed to investigate the legitimacy of expense claims by Labour MPs between 2004 and 2008.
 According to The Daily Telegraph in this period Brown himself claimed a total of £87,708 for his constituency home.

 Brown's mortgage interest repayments for 2007–8 totalled £6,600, but he also claimed a total of £23,068, just £15 below the maximum allowable amount for the year.
 The claim included £4,800 for food – the maximum allowable amount – £2,880 for repairs and insurance, £2,880 for services, £897.65 for cleaning, £1,640 for phones and £1,810 for utilities.
-Brown, however, has said that he saved the taxpayer a considerable amount of money by turning down a Government car and driver upon being made Chief Whip, the annual cost of which would have been around £100,000.
+Brown, however, has said that he saved the taxpayer a considerable amount of money by turning down a government car and driver upon being made Chief Whip, the annual cost of which would have been around £100,000.